KrishnaNarwade/Financial-Expense-Manager-/README.md

 # 6) Build Management
 My build management is not alligned with this project.

 I choosed Maven for build managemnt.
 As I started learning it , I found out that It works very well with JAVA projects.
-So I wrote a small Java project which can be found here and Complteted it's built acutomation using Maven.
+So I wrote a small Java project which can be found here and Completed it's built automation using Maven.

 The POM.Xml can be find [here].
 # 7) Tests